Flexible services (flex requests)

 State of Emergency requests

 If a member lives in an area being impacted by a current state of emergency and needs a hotel, our State of Emergency flex request may be the quickest way to assist the member.
 Please see the instructions for more information.

-There are two options for procuring bulk items:
+There is one option for procuring bulk items: